CE-Programming/toolchain/docs/libraries/graphx.rst

 Buffering Graphics
 ------------------

-Buffering is a fancy method in order to prevent graphics from being displayed as they are being drawn.
+Buffering is a method used to prevent graphics from being displayed as they are being drawn.
 It is used primarily to eliminate visible draws which can make an application look amateurish, sluggish, or appear to flicker.

-When graphics routines are buffered, they draw offscreen (non-visible) portion of memory, so the user doesn't see the partial drawing.
+When graphics routines are buffered, they draw to an off-screen (non-visible) portion of memory, so the user doesn't see the partial drawing.
 This is accomplished in one line with the following routine, usually placed directly after calling `gfx_Begin()`:

 .. code-block:: c